sap-tutorials/Tutorials/tutorials/hxe-app-deploy-aws/hxe-app-deploy-aws.md

 9. (Linux and Mac) When the `eb create` command completes, you will be ready to deploy your application, deploy your application using the following command: `eb deploy`.

-10. When deployment completes, you can retrieve the url for your application using the `eb status` command.
-Your application url is the `CNAME` value.
-When you enter the url in a browser, you should see something like the following:
+10. When deployment completes, you can retrieve the URL for your application using the `eb status` command.
+Your application URL is the `CNAME` value.
+When you enter the URL in a browser, you should see something like the following:

     ![Results in Browser](2.png).